-  The Apostle Paul continued Christ’s analogy of a house in Ephesians 2:6: “He . . . made us sit together in the heavenly places in Christ Jesus,” and in verse 21 and 22, “in whom the whole building, being fitted together, grows into a holy temple in the Lord, in whom, you also are being built together for a dwelling place of God in the Spirit.”
-You can see, from the underlined words, that Paul has equated “the Lord” with “the Spirit.”
+The Apostle Paul continued Christ’s analogy of a house in Ephesians 2:6: “He . . . made us sit together in the heavenly places in Christ Jesus,” and in verses 21 and 22, “in whom the whole building, being fitted together, grows into a holy temple in the Lord, in whom you also are being built together for a dwelling place of God in spirit.”

-There are two Spirits who come to live inside us: The Spirit of Christ, who makes the house, and the Spirit of God, who dwells in the house.
+There are two spirits that come to live inside us: the Spirit of Christ, who makes the house, and the spirit of God, who dwells in the house.

 The Fruit of the Spirit

-In John 15, Jesus described Himself as the vine, saying, “He who abides in Me, and I in him, bears much fruit” (John 15:5).
-Therefore, Paul wrote, “the fruit of the Spirit is love, peace, joy” (Galatians 5:22).
+In John 15, Jesus describes Himself as the vine, saying, “He who abides in Me, and I in him, bears much fruit” (John 15;5).
+Therefore, Paul wrote, “The fruit of the Spirit is love, peace, joy” (Galatians 5:22).

 The Spirit of Christ in Acts

 The expression “Spirit of the Lord” is first used in Acts 5:9.
-Peter accused Ananias of lying to the Holy Spirit (Acts 5:3) and to God (Acts 5:4).
-And he accused Ananias’ wife of putting the Spirit of the Lord to the test (Acts 5:9).
+Peter accused Ananias of lying to the holy spirit (Acts 5:3) and to God (Acts 5:4).
+He accused Ananias’ wife of putting the Spirit of the Lord to the test (Acts 5:9).